vladshu20/Bulletin_board/README.md

 # Bulletin_board
-webapp where you can find some adverts of other people, add your adverts etc
+webapp where you can find some adverts of other people, add your adverts etc.
+Something like kufar.